Available for: Jira Cloud and Jira Server (LDAP-protected too)

 Configuring Jira plugin for a specific Jira project

-- Create a new user profile with Jira System Administrative rights - this will allow then to integrate our plugin.
+- Create a new user profile with Jira System Administrative rights - this will allow integrating our plugin.

 - Give this Admin Project permissions in the needed project only (or several chosen ones).
 This will define the issues access scope from which the cards on Miro boards can be created.
 The issues outside of the chosen project(s) will not be accessible to be added as cards.